openscm/scmdata/docs/source/data.rst

 The second property, :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>`, returns all of the timeseries' metadata as a single :obj:`pandas.DataFrame`.
 This allows users to quickly have an overview of the timeseries held by :class:`scmdata.ScmRun` without having to also view the data itself at the same time.
 The key method is :meth:`scmdata.ScmRun.timeseries() <scmdata.run.ScmRun.timeseries>`.
-This method combines the two key properties to return a :obj:`pandas.DataFrame` whose index is equal to :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>` and whose values are equal to :attr:`scmdata.ScmRun.values <scmdata.run.ScmRun.values>` [TODO check if this is true or if its the transpose].
+This method combines the two key properties to return a :obj:`pandas.DataFrame` whose index is equal to :attr:`scmdata.ScmRun.meta <scmdata.run.ScmRun.meta>` and whose values are equal to :attr:`scmdata.ScmRun.values <scmdata.run.ScmRun.values>`.
 The columns of the output of :meth:`scmdata.ScmRun.timeseries() <scmdata.run.ScmRun.timeseries>` are the time axis of the data.
 As all the underlying :class:`scmdata.TimeSeries` might not have the same time axis, it is quite common for :obj:`numpy.nan` to appear in the output of :meth:`scmdata.ScmRun.timeseries() <scmdata.run.ScmRun.timeseries>`.